 - (1) The Company encourages the Directors, executives and Company Secretary to attend seminars and training programs hosted by the Thai Institute of Directors, SET, SEC and the National Corporate Governance Committee as the knowledge gained can be put to beneficial use and will enable these persons to continuously improve their performances.
-The Directors must at least attend all development programs as required by the SET and SEC. - (2) The Company will provide new directors with all documents and information that will be useful for them in performing their duties, such as the Director's Handbook, annual statements (Form 56-1), annual reports (Form 56-2), minutes to the Board of Directors' and shareholders' meetings, the Company's good corporate governance policies, etc.

-Moreover, the Company supports the directors to participate in the seminar that will benefit their function.
-The Company's secretary will coordinates with the director to participate in the courses provided by Thai Directors Institute such as Directors Certification Program (DCP) Directors Accreditation Program (DAP) Audit Committee (ACP) and apply those experiences to their function.

-(3) The Company will arrange for executives and employees to rotate their tasks as appropriate, based on their abilities, work assignment and timing.
-The Chief

-Executive Officer will determine the duration of their assignments and evaluate their performances as the basis in preparation of the development and succession plans.
+The Directors must at least attend all development programs as required by the SET and SEC. - In 2022, one director is Ms. Pannee Worawuthichongsathit, Independent Director, Member of the Audit Committee. and a member of the Corporate Governance and Sustainable Development Committee attended the Director Leadership Certificate Program (DLCP 7/2022) training course on September 20-21,2022 and attended the Chairman Forum 1/2022, Chairing the Unknown Future course on November 29,2022 organized by Thai Institute of Directors. - (2) The Company will provide new directors with all documents and information that will be useful for them in performing their duties, such as the Director's Handbook, annual statements (Form 56-1), annual reports (Form 56-2), minutes to the Board of Directors' and shareholders' meetings, the Company's good corporate governance policies, etc. - Moreover, the Company supports the directors to participate in the seminar that will benefit their function.
+The Company's secretary will coordinates with the director to participate in the courses provided by Thai Directors Institute such as Directors Certification Program (DCP) Directors Accreditation Program (DAP) Audit Committee (ACP) and apply those experiences to their function. - In 2022, there is 1 new director, namely Mr. Surong Bulakul. - (3) The Company will arrange for executives and employees to rotate their tasks as appropriate, based on their abilities, work assignment and timing.
+The Chief Executive Officer will determine the duration of their assignments and evaluate their performances as the basis in preparation of the development and succession plans.
 This will increase the capabilities of the executives and employees and enable them take over each others' position when required.
 The Company has established the succession plan especially the position of Chief Executive Officer by follow the best practice of good corporate governance.